 8. What cold weather provisions are made for recess?

 The decision to hold recess during poor weather conditions, including extreme cold, is made by the school principal.
 Children should always wear appropriate cold weather clothing, including winter coats, hats, gloves or mittens, and boots during the winter months.
 Any student with a health concern that requires them to stay indoors should provide a doctor’s note to the school.
 Appropriate accommodations will be made to meet the needs of the child.

 9. What provisions are made for before or after school activities when schools have 2-hour delays or are closed?

-All school-sponsored after-school activities are cancelled when an early dismissal or school closing occurs due to inclement weather conditions.
+All school-sponsored after-school activities are canceled when an early dismissal or school closing occurs due to inclement weather conditions.
 Please contact your child’s school to determine when activities will be rescheduled.
-Some before and after school child care programs are operated by private child care providers within school buildings.
+Some before and after-school child care programs are operated by private child care providers within school buildings.
 These programs are not required to follow School District inclement weather procedures.
-Some programs may close when school is delayed or cancelled, while others may remain open.
+Some programs may close when school is delayed or canceled, while others may remain open.
 Please follow the procedures for inclement weather provided by your child’s program, and contact the program operator directly if you have questions about the program’s procedures.